FailC/aor_times/README.md

 # aor_times

-Script for Art of Rally to check how many stages you completed and outputs the total time of all the groups. aor_times_countries.py does the same + location times/stages
+Script for Art of Rally to check how many stages you completed and outputs the total time of all the groups.

+aor_times_countries.py needs userinput after running the script.

 **File location:**
 - Linux: `$HOME/.config/unity3d/Funselektor Labs/Art of Rally/cloud/Leaderboards.txt`